moutaouakkil/portfolio_demo.github.io/README.md

 Visit [http://127.0.0.1:4000/](http://127.0.0.1:4000/) in your browser.

 ## Deployment
+This site uses GitHub Actions for automated testing and deployment to GitHub Pages.
+The workflow includes:

+### CI/CD Pipeline
+1. **Test Job**:
+   - Runs on every push and pull request
+   - Validates Jekyll configuration
+   - Checks build process
+   - Ensures critical files are generated

+2. **Deploy Job**:
+   - Only runs after successful tests
+   - Builds the site in production mode
+   - Deploys automatically to GitHub Pages
+   - Uses caching for faster builds

+### Manual Deploy
+The site deploys automatically on pushes to the `main` branch.
+You can also trigger a deployment manually:
+1. Go to your repository on GitHub
+2. Navigate to Actions tab
+3. Select "Jekyll site CI/CD"
+4. Click "Run workflow"

-This site is designed for GitHub Pages.
-Just push to the `main` branch and your site will be live at:
+Your site will be live at:
 ```
 https://<your-github-username>.github.io/portfolio_demo.github.io/
 ```